OpenByteDev/dll-syringe/README.md

 }
 ```

-The code of the injector/caller will look like this.
+The code of the injector/caller will look like this:
 ```rust no_run
 use dll_syringe::{Syringe, process::OwnedProcess};